 In order to get the most out of your chemical inventory software, you'll need to look for a system powered by a quality chemical database.
 In this article, we’ll share some important features of a good chemical database you can be on the lookout for as you try to determine if a chemical inventory system is the right fit for you.

-First, why is a chemical database so important?
+Why is a chemical database so important?

 Without a chemical database, this would be an extremely labor-intensive task.
 You’d need to: